TaigaLee/SP-Table-Slider/README.md

 The information from S&P 500 Total Returns by Year was used in JSON format.

-To run the project for now, clone the repo and run npm start.
+To run the project: clone the repo, run 'npm install' and then 'run npm start'.

 ## Environment